twaslowski/grammr/README.md

 # grammr

-This is a clean rewrite of [lingolift](https://github.com/twaslowski/lingolift-core).
+Note: This is a clean rewrite of [lingolift](https://github.com/twaslowski/lingolift-core).

+Learning languages is hard.
+This projects aim is to help.

 ## Domain Language